MTAG: Modal-Temporal Attention Graph for Unaligned Human Multimodal Language Sequences: Conclusion

 \section{Conclusion}

-In this paper, we presented the Multimodal Temporal Graph Attention Networks (MTGAT).
-We showed that MTGAT is an interpretable model that is capable of both fusion and alignment.
+In this paper, we presented the Modal-Temporal Attention Graph (\CoolName).
+We showed that \CoolName is an interpretable model that is capable of both fusion and alignment.
 It achieves similar to SOTA performance on two publicly available datasets for emotion recognition and sentiment analysis while utilizing substantially lower number of parameters than a transformer-based model such as MulT.